KirkCorwin/neat-checklist/README.md

 2. Open `index.html` in your browser.
 3. Add, edit, reorder, and test tasks locally.
 4. Live demo available at: [https://kirkcorwin.github.io/neat-checklist/](https://kirkcorwin.github.io/neat-checklist/)
+5. test_checklist.txt can be dropped onto the page to load the checklist, or the contents can be copied and pasted into the input box

 ## Why This Exists